darwin7381/new-sponlink/docs/All_Features.md

-# EventConnect - All Features
+# BlockMeet - All Features

-This document provides a comprehensive overview of all features in the EventConnect platform - a system designed to connect event organizers with potential sponsors.
+This document provides a comprehensive overview of all features in the BlockMeet platform - a system designed to connect event organizers with potential sponsors.
 Features are categorized by development status with clear indications of actual implementation state.

 > **Legend**:
 > ✅ - Fully implemented in code